The International Plant Treaty

 These questions and answers are abridged from an interview

-“The Plant Treaty: Q&A with Crop Trust Director of Science, Luigi Guarino”
+“The International Plant Treaty: Q&A with Crop Trust Director of Science, Luigi Guarino”

 What is the International Treaty on Plant Genetic Resources for Food and Agriculture?

 The International Plant Treaty, or Seed Treaty, as it is sometimes known, aims to improve global food security by making it easier for scientists and farmers to obtain and use seeds and other plant material for crop improvement, research, and training.
 It was adopted by the Food and Agriculture Organization of the United Nations (FAO) in 2001 after many years of negotiations and came into force in 2004.
-As of September 2018, there were 144 contracting parties – 143 countries, plus the European Union.
+As of April 2025, there are 154 contracting parties – 153 countries, plus the European Union.

 What do Parties to the Treaty commit to?

-Among other things, they commit to sharing plant material of 64 globally important food and forage crops that is under the management and control of the national government and in the public domain, in accordance with agreed rules.
+Among other things, they commit to sharing plant material of 64 globally important food and forage crops that is under the management and control of the national governments and in the public domain, following agreed rules.
 These crops are listed in Annex 1 of the Treaty.
 The rules ensure requesters can obtain the material and that, where appropriate, they share a portion of any monetary benefits arising from their use of it.
-It’s a bit of a mouthful, but this is referred to as the “Multilateral System of Access and Benefit-Sharing''.
+This is referred to as the “Multilateral System of Access and Benefit-Sharing''.

 Which crops are included in the 64 Crops [in Annex 1]?